wernerglinka/metalsmith-bare-bones-starter/README.md

 ## Build

+The build chain is rather complex here.
+But so you have a freedom to adjust it.

 - `npm run build`
-- `npm run build:prod` for production build
+- `npm run build:prod` for production build, which also creates with a critical CSS

 We have here assets which go into an `assets` sub dir in the `./dist` dir.
 There is also a `assets-root` dir which contents move direct into the root of the `dist` dir.

+### dist dir

+Is cleaned up on a metalsmith build.
+Only the metalsmith build puts things into the dist dir currently.

 ### assets-root